-Inactive Members of Organizations
+Inactive Members of Involvements

 See note below regarding Inactive Members and TouchPoint Check-In.